sally4388you/Algorithms-Learning/Data Structure/Graph Solution.md

 Say we start the source node A and build our recursion tree from there.
 There are two possible routes of getting to the node C with exactly 2 stops.
 Let's look at what these are.
 ![img6](https://leetcode.com/problems/cheapest-flights-within-k-stops/Figures/787/img6.png)

 While the cost of these two paths is different, once we are at the node C, we have 2 steps less than what we had when we started off from the source node A. Our recursion representation doesn't care about the path you took to get to a node.
 It is about the shortest (cheapest) path from the current node with the given number of steps to get to a destination.
-In that sense, both these scenarios are exactly the same because both lead us to the same recursion state which is (\text{recurse}(\text{C}, \text{K-2}))(recurse(C,K-2)) and hence, the result for this recursion state can be cached or memoized.
+In that sense, both these scenarios are exactly the same because both lead us to the same recursion state which is (recurse(C,K-2)) and hence, the result for this recursion state can be cached or memoized.

 **Algorithm**